octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

   - `BuildingBarracksUnitEnqueue` - Event component used to enqueue a unit to be spawned by the barracks.
     - This component is enabled when a unit is queued for spawning.
 - `BuildingFriendlyHQAuthoring`
-  - `BuildingFriendlyHQ` - Tags the entity as a friendly headquarters building.
+  - `BuildingFriendlyHQ` - Singleton tag for the friendly headquarters building.
 - `BuildingTypeAuthoring`
   - `BuildingType` - Component which specifies the type of building an entity represents.